gtalarico/revitapidocs.code/README.md

 This repository allows the Revit API Community to contribute to the Code Samples section of Revit API Docs.

-## How does this work?
+## How does it work?

-The [Code Samples](http://www.revitapidocs.com/code) page uses the Github API to read this repository and inject the text into the browser.
-Note that for performance reasons, the code is Cached and will only be refreshed every 6 hours.
+The [Code Samples](http://www.revitapidocs.com/code) page uses the Github API to read this repository and inject the files into the browser.
+[Note: for performance reasons, the code is Cached and will only be refreshed every 6 hours]

 ## Contriutions

 ### Who can contribute?

-Anyone writes Revit API code and would like to share them with the community.
+Anyone who writes Revit API code and would like to share them with the community.

 ### What languages are accepted?